create3000/x_ite/docs/_posts/components/RigidBodyPhysics/RigidBody.md

 - Precomputation and inclusion of bounding box information can speed up the initialization of large detailed models, with a corresponding cost of increased file size.
 - [X3D Architecture, 10.2.2 Bounding boxes](https://www.web3d.org/specifications/X3Dv4/ISO-IEC19775-1v4-IS/Part01/components/grouping.html#BoundingBoxes)
 - [X3D Architecture, 10.3.1 X3DBoundedObject](https://www.web3d.org/specifications/X3Dv4/ISO-IEC19775-1v4-IS/Part01/components/grouping.html#X3DBoundedObject)

+### MFNode [in, out] **geometry** [ ] <small>[X3DNBodyCollidableNode]</small>
+{: #fields-geometry }

+The *geometry* field is used to connect the body modelled by the physics engine implementation to the real *geometry* of the scene through the use of collidable nodes.
+This allows the *geometry* to be connected directly to the physics model as well as collision detection.
+Collidable nodes have their location set to the same location as the body instance in which they are located.

 ###  [] **scale** 1 1 1 <small>(-∞,∞)</small>
 {: #fields-scale }